 We have checked all the details, and as far as we can tell, everything is correct at time of publishing.
 There are links to most of the markets and plenty of information to hand.
+Bear in mind that everything is subject to change, as we’re sure you are more than aware.

 The dates are as they were before lockdown, so please don’t take them as a definite, just a guide to what is in your area.